mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

           protocol | A protocol is a module of software that is used to communicate with another software entity within the system.
 MaxScale supports the dynamic loading of protocol modules to allow for increased flexibility. module | A module is a separate code entity that may be loaded dynamically into MaxScale to increase the available functionality.
 Modules are implemented as run-time loadable shared objects. monitor | A monitor is a module that can be executed within MaxScale to monitor the state of a set of database.
 The use of an internal monitor is optional, monitoring may be performed externally to MaxScale. listener | A listener is the network endpoint that is used to listen for connections to MaxScale from the client applications.
-A listener is associated to a single service, however a service may have many listeners. connection failover| When a connection currently being used between MaxScale and the database server fails a replacement will be automatically created to another server by MaxScale without client intervention backend database | A term used to refer to a database that sits behind MaxScale and is accessed by applications via MaxScale. filter | A module that can be placed between the client and the MaxScale router module.
+A listener is associated to a single service, however, a service may have many listeners. connection failover| When a connection currently being used between MaxScale and the database server fails a replacement will be automatically created to another server by MaxScale without client intervention backend database | A term used to refer to a database that sits behind MaxScale and is accessed by applications via MaxScale. filter | A module that can be placed between the client and the MaxScale router module.
 All client data passes through the filter module and may be examined or modified by the filter modules.
 Filters may be chained together to form processing pipelines.

 ## Configuration

-The MaxScale configuration is read from a file which can be located in a number of placing, MaxScale will search for the configuration file in a number of locations.
+The MaxScale configuration is read from a file that MaxScale will look for in a number of places.

 1. Location given with the --configdir=<path> command line argument